ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Fired when the editor is ready.
 It corresponds with the [`editor#ready`](https://ckeditor.com/docs/ckeditor5/latest/api/module_core_editor_editor-Editor.html#event-ready) event.
 It is fired with the editor instance.

+Note that this method might be called multiple times.
+It is called whenever the editor crashes and is restarted, hence the editor property should not be kept internally (because it might change).

 ### `change`